earnmomey786-cloud/CrmPGK/replit.md

 # Overview

-This is a Customer Relationship Management (CRM) system built as a full-stack web application.
+This is a Customer Relationship Management (CRM) system called "CRM PGK" built as a full-stack web application.
 The application manages clients, tasks, and categories with a sales pipeline workflow.
 It provides a complete business management solution for tracking client relationships, managing tasks, and organizing work by categories.
 The system features a modern React frontend with a comprehensive UI component library and an Express.js backend with PostgreSQL database integration.

 # User Preferences